prettydiff/wisdom/websocket_server.md

 There are a couple of things happening in the logic above.
 1. We create a server assigned to variable *wsServer*.
 The server launches in secure automatically if no certificate is provided in the passed in config object.
+    * Please note the connection handler is passed in directly upon server creation for a secure server, but assigned to the "connection" event for the unsecure server.
 2. We define two functions: *handshake* and *dataHandler*.
 These two demand specific instruction further below.
 3. We spawn a listener on our new server.
 The callback provided to the passed in *config* object executes in the listener's callback.
 4. We assign an event handler to the server's "connection" event listener.
 This handler does two things: